Deepcrawl is now Lumar. Read more.

 Monet: I think it’s actually trying to navigate the constant algorithm updates.
 With over twenty algorithm updates within the space of two years, as an SEO, that is always very daunting.
 I mean, if you’re trying and you’re working towards it, you should see minimal impacts, but you can never be too sure.

 But alongside those updates, it’s also understanding what they mean.
-So, for instance, the latest “Helpful Content Update” means that you need to reevaluate your content for the user first.
+So, for instance, the latest “Helpful Content Update” (HCU) means that you need to reevaluate your content for the user first.
 And with a lot of clients, with historic sites and a lot of historic content, it’s getting them on board with adjusting and changing to meet the new demands of Google.

 Jamie: I would love for you all right now to go ahead and kill that text div with the “read more” button, if you could just murder it with fire, that would be great.